To amend title 5, United States Code, to improve the hiring of veterans by the Federal Government and State governments, and for other purposes.

 Length: 5 pages

-This bill was introduced on July 22, 2013, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 22, 2013, in a previous session of Congress, but it did not receive a vote.

 Jul 22, 2013